croikle/Lafortune-fronts/readme.md

 There are a few numbers one could change in integrated_solve.m and integrated_find_c.m.
 Let me know what else you'd like to do, or if there are problems.
 This is far from a masterwork yet.

-The stephane_* files are old, and attempted to solve the non-integrated system.